WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 [1] The construction of Lyapunov function implies a tail decay for the distribution $\mu\propto e^{-U(x)}$ outside the ball $B(0, R)$.

 [2] Obtaining a sharper estimate of Poincaré constant may require isoperimetric inequality.

-## References:

-[1] D. Bakry, F. Barthe, P. Cattiaux, and A. Guillin.
-A simple proof of the Poincaré inequality for a large class of probability measures including the log-concave case.
-Electron.
-Comm.
-Probab., 13:60–66, 2008.